zeevt/zeevt.github.io/base64-overhead-how-much.md

 (see for example [mkcert](https://blog.filippo.io/mkcert-valid-https-certificates-for-localhost/)) w.r.t local TLS cert.

 I think the lessons on that project were in the sphere of project management, not software.

+A funny story from that project was the time they posted a wanted ad for "webmaster for site running on a PHP CMS" or something and then were super surprised that none of the people who turned up could perform operations on a bitmap (like, "here is an array of integers sized x bits each, write code to determine whether bit 20 is on or off, write code to turn bit 20 off", etc).

+I tried to explain that their wanted ad invited people who could not do that and precluded the people who could do that from answering it.

+Another funny story is how I had to explain unicode encodings to the embedded software team lead, because he had never worked with UTF-8 or UTF-16 and vaguely thought "Unicode" meant "UCS-2".
+This happened because of a bug.

+They were also surprised that it was possible to unpack that bitmap into fields in an SQL view for reporting.

+Once it turned out that they wrote softwatr that works on the manufacturing line to issue unique serial numbers and bluetooth MACs to devices, and when they created a new product line they copied over the software and just started it with an offset, without a limit.
+So some time later the one with the lower offset caught up and produced devices with the same serials as other already produced devices.
+They caught it after those devices reached customers and used the website to change their serial numbers during an update.
+I explained how a ticketing system should work, issuing non-overlapping batches of numbers to production lines.
+They seemed surprised by the idea.